nbriannl/LazyRiderBot/README.md

 ## To-do
 - Continue the tutorial.
 - Ask SMRT, SBS Transit or LTA to give us data on platform layouts or ask support@sgtrains.com.
 Worse case is crowdsource.
--- We can work on hardcoded info yet.
+- We can work on hardcoded info first, i.e. just do a limited selection of stations, like stations between Bishan to Yishun.
 - Probably host the server on firebase
 - Is a DB for the station info really needed?
 Or can we just hardcode it into some file.
 - Have a Wiki to put mockups.